pcho90/blog-app-exercise/README.md

 **Bonus**:

 Include the concept of a user:
-- A "post" belongs to a user
+- A post belongs to a user
 - A user can have many posts

 Here is an example schema: